Key takeaways

 - Faster settlements: Claims letters can be generated the same day supporting documents are received, cutting cycle times from weeks to days.

 - Fewer errors: Pre-approved templates ensure that every document includes the correct policy language and legal disclaimers.
+The research on manual data processing methods is consistent — manual record abstraction carries a pooled error rate of 6.57%, while automated methods drop that to under 0.3%.

 - Improved compliance: In regions where laws require claims to be paid within a set timeframe, automated audit trails help you prove that deadlines were met and content was properly documented.